p2panda/handbook/website/docs/03-networking/replication.md

 - this api consists of GraphQL queries for other nodes to ask about the state of bamboo logs, entries and payloads
   - these queries are enough to build a flexible replication protocol on top
+- nodes need to implement the API specifications to make sure they are compatible with all other node and client implementations.
+The Node API is specified here, the Client API is further specified under [queries][queries], both APIs reside inside nodes

 ### `entryByHash`